leonardopaiva/wc-materializecss-carousel/package/readme.md

+### Know issues
+- currently the carousel does not work with other libraries that use generic selectors, for example the bootstrap, because it has some very generic selectors (.carousel) for example.
+An update will be made soon.

 # Stencil Web Component MaterializeCSS Carousel
 This is an application of materializecss carousel as web component, created with stencil, this is not official.